AnnMarie Thomas Makerspace

 The AnnMarie Thomas Makerspace is a contemporary manifestation of MPA’s long-standing belief that learning should be hands-on, experiential, and joyful.
 It is a place for the community (at MPA and beyond) to dream, imagine, share, grow, innovate, play, and inspire one another.
 It is the only PreK-12 creative center of its kind in the Twin Cities.

-By consciously connecting liberal arts thinking with 21st century skills and competencies, the Makerspace provides students with the opportunities to construct meaning through making by way of practical, hands-on, interdisciplinary, problem-based projects.
+By consciously connecting liberal arts thinking with 21st century skills and competencies, the Makerspace provides students with opportunities to construct meaning through making by way of practical, hands-on, interdisciplinary, problem-based projects.
+Students use design thinking to empathize with individuals and design creative solutions to problems through an iterative process involving brainstorming, prototyping, and testing.

 MPA is grateful for the philanthropic support that allowed MPA to make the Makerspace a reality and for the collective effort of teachers, students, and parents who came together to dream big.